lzim/teampsd/.github/ISSUE_TEMPLATE/feature.md

 				- [ ] STEP 2
 				- [ ] STEP n

-**3. Development**
+**3. Development:**
 ####  Once work has begun card should move to under_development.
-*Reference the design step that the issue card is for* Work Related Issues:
+*Reference the design step that the issue card is for* Issue Cards related to Work:

 **4. Review**:
-#### At this stage the card should move to functional testing or measurement following the test cases outlined above
+#### At this stage the card should move to functional testing or measurement and use the test cases outlined above
-*Reference issue cards and the test case they are linked to here.*
+*Reference issue cards and the verification method they are linked to here.*
+Issue Cards related to Verification:

 #### Once all checkboxes are marked this feature should be moved to the done column.